AmoghTantradi/Breakout/README.md

-This is my Breakout game for my COMPSCI A class
+This is my Breakout game